 Then it happens.
 Due to scrolling fatigue, your thumb slips and you accidentally like the post.
 No matter how fast you 'un-like' it, you know they've got the notification.
 You've deep-liked.

 This one does what it says on the tin.
 Like a majestic peacock, you are showing off everything your mammy gave you.
 This can be done both on and offline whether it be flashing the cash on a date or by curating a carefully crafted Instagram page that screams #fitspo #inspo and #goals.

 Do you ever feel like you're constantly preparing the people you're dating for their next relationship?
 They're never quite ready to 'put a label' on things, they're afraid to commit or they just can't handle settling down right now.
-And yet, two months after you've broken up, they're walking down the aisle?
+And yet, just months after you've broken up, they're walking down the aisle?